Mounika3239/clustering/README.md

 # Clustering Algorithm Demonstration

-This peoject showcases the implementation and enhancement of the K-means clustering algorithm, focusing on the effects of centroid initialization methods on convergence rates.
+This project showcases the implementation and enhancement of the K-means clustering algorithm, focusing on the effects of centroid initialization methods on convergence rates.

 ---